Generalizable Autonomous Driving System across Diverse Adverse Weather Conditions: Conclusion

 \section{Conclusion}

-AD perception in various adverse weather conditions is challenging.
-This work proposed AdvImmu to enhance the model generalization across multiple adverse weather conditions by considering local temporal correlation.
-It processed frame sequences using InsU, IntU and DU to capture key information, consistent background and dynamic changes, and then shuffles these processed features to avoid overfitting and improve generalization.
-The training of AdvImmu requires frame annotations, not usually available in AD.
-To overcome this, we integrated the SAM and SBICAC clustering algorithm to support training.
-Our tests show that AdvImmu outperforms existing methods significantly.
+AD street scene semantic understanding in various adverse weather conditions is challenging.
+Widely used domain adaption solution suffered from either being dependent on tough-to-collect reference images or significant performance drop in the scenario of mixup of multiple adverse weather conditions.
+To tackle such weaknesses of domain adaption, this work proposed AdvImmu to enhance the model generalization across multiple adverse weather conditions by considering local temporal correlation.
+It processes frame sequences using InsU, IntU and DU to capture key information, consistent background and dynamic changes, and then shuffles these processed features to avoid overfitting to specific temporal patterns and to improve generalization.
+To overcome the difficult-to-obtain frame annotations, we integrated the SAM and SBICAC clustering algorithm to support training.
+Extensive experiments showed that AdvImmu outperforms existing methods significantly in adopted metrics.
+The future works include following aspects: \textbf{(I)} We plan to extent the research to other tasks in the AD scenario, such as object detection, and end-to-end driving. \textbf{(II)} We also plan to extend the research to multi-vehicle system by incorporating federated learning paradigm.